RMBaez/Carnage/README.md

 <b>Answer the question below <br/>

-What is the command used to add a backdoor user from a remote computer?
+What is the name of the webserver of the malicious IP from which the zip file was downloaded?

 <p align="center">
 I knew to look for an executable file(.exe).
 Since the question asked what command was used, I looked the a field containing the word command and "CommandLine" appeared.
 I did a quick look at it and saw one that looked suspicious.
 I decided to seach the field "CommandLine" as a wildcard just to not overlook anything.
 Also, I once again added user "A1berto" to focus the search. <br/>